jacksoncrowley/jacksoncrowley.github.io/posts/flat-bottomed-potentials-gromacs.md

 ---
 title: "How to Use Flat-Bottomed Potentials in GROMACS"
 date: "2024-07-23"
+description: "A comprehensive tutorial on how flat-bottomed potentials work, and are implemented in GROMACS in both the structure and topology files."
 ---

 Flat bottomed potentials (FBPs) are a unique type of restraint we can apply to specific particles in a molecular dynamics simulation.